qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

   crypto functions in original implementation)
 * Supports CA and client certificate/key in PEM or DER format (PEM is Qt native)
 * Client key can be passphrase-protected
-* Querying of the user's OS root CA cert store is NOT done, so any CA or CA chain must be included in the CA provided in the form

 **PKI-PKCS#12**